Skip to main content Skip to footer

 The majority of these projects are selected via targeted funding programs following a range of open, competitive expressions of interest processes.
 Infrastructure NSW works closely with a range of NSW Government agencies which administer these programs, before making recommendations to the Treasurer for the use of Restart NSW funding.

 The Restart Programs Management Office, within Infrastructure NSW, administers Restart NSW funding grants on behalf of the Treasurer for these local projects.
-A sample funding deed, which is agreed and signed prior to project commencement, is located here.

 In early 2021, Infrastructure NSW undertook a review to assess projects delivered through the early Restart submission-based grant program rounds.
 The review was to test whether they have met the terms of the funding.